Are you looking for some fresh and creative photography ideas at home? We’ve gathered a list of ideas you can try!

 Water is another excellent subject for creative photography ideas.
 You find it in different areas of the house, and you can use it in different ways.

 Water is also easy to manipulate.
 You can use water droplets on different surfaces to make shapes and effects.
 Water in glass also manipulates light, creating interesting shadows.
-And, you can create ripples on the surface of the water when it’s in a container, just like in Jurassic Park!
+And, you can create ripples on the water’s surface when it’s in a container, just like in Jurassic Park!

-The photography ideas are endless when it comes to water, even inside the house.
+Photography ideas at home are endless when it comes to water, even inside the house.

 5. Capture Patterns Around Your Home